2020 Full Gold Bullion Sovereign

 It's a powerful image that has become synonymous with the gold Sovereign.
 These coins don't carry their denomination on their face as part of their legend like most currency, so the Saint George motif is an easy identifier for many collectors.
 The coin's date appears below the dragon.

-For the 2019 Sovereign, Pistrucci's historic reverse is paired with Jody Clark's portrait of Her Majesty the Queen.
-Introduced to British coinage in 2015, this fifth official effigy shows the artists initials below the traction of Elizabeth II's neck with the legend reading: 'ELIZABETH II ∙ DEI ∙ GRA ∙ REGINA ∙FID ∙DEF'.
+For the 2020 Sovereign, Pistrucci's historic reverse is paired with Jody Clark's portrait of Her Majesty the Queen.
+Introduced to British coinage in 2015, this fifth official effigy shows the artists initials below the traction of Elizabeth II's neck with the legend reading: 'ELIZABETH II ∙ DEI ∙ GRA ∙ REGINA ∙FID ∙ DEF'.

-These 2019 Sovereigns are offered in The Royal Mint’s bullion striking standard.
+These 2020 Sovereigns are offered in The Royal Mint’s bullion finish.
 Intended for investors, these coins offer the same amount of precious metal as their proof counterparts with different designs and dates adding an element of collectibility.

-We have some other options if you're thinking about 2019 Sovereigns:
+We have some other options if you're considering 2020 Sovereigns:

-- Our best value bullion Sovereigns with mixed dates are a great option if you’re looking to diversify with gold
+- Our best value bullion Sovereigns with mixed dates are a great option if you’re looking to diversify your portfolio with gold

 We are always proud to show off our previous customers experiences with you and what they thought of our purchasing through with Britannia Coins.